hitbtc-com/hitbtc-api/README.md

 | BCNBTC | 100 BCN | 0.000000001 |
 | XDNBTC | 100 XDN | 0.000000001 |

-(/api/1/public/symbols returns an actual list of symbols)
+The actual list of symbols can by obtained by [/api/1/public/symbols](#symbols) method.

 Size representation:
 * Size values in streaming messages are represented in lots.